qualiaenjoyer/polymarket-apis/README.md

       - `condition_ids` is ***None*** → total value of positions
       - `condition_ids` is ***str*** → value of positions on a market
       - `condition_ids` is ***list[str]*** → sum of values of positions on multiple markets
+  - #### Closed positions
+    - get closed positions, filter by condition_ids
   - #### Miscellaneous
+    - get total number of markets traded by user address
+    - get open interest for a list of condition_ids
+    - get live volume for an event by `event_id`
     - get pnl timeseries by user address for a period (1d, 1w, 1m, all) with frequency (1h, 3h, 12h, 1d)
     - get overall pnl/volume by user address for a recent window (1d, 7d, 30d, all)
     - get user rank on the profit/volume leaderboards by user address for a recent window (1d, 7d, 30d, all)